What is Corrosion?

 - Crevice corrosion -- corrosion that occurs in stagnant locations such as those found under gaskets.

-Galvanic corrosion can occur when two different metals are located together in a liquid electrolyte such as salt water.
+- Galvanic Corrosion: This can occur when two different metals are located together in a liquid electrolyte such as salt water.
 In essence, one metal's molecules are drawn toward the other metal, leading to corrosion in only one of the two metals.

 The World Corrosion Organization estimates the global cost of corrosion to be about US$ 2.2 trillion annually, and that a large portion of this - as much as 25% - could be eliminated by applying simple, well-understood prevention techniques.
 Corrosion prevention should not, however, be considered solely a financial issue, but also one of health and safety.
 Corroded bridges, buildings, ships, and other metal structures can and do cause injury and death.